-This topic describes the differences in container configurations and labels when you create an application from an image in a cluster of Container Service for Swarm and in a cluster of Container Service for Kubernetes (ACK).
+This topic describes the differences in container configurations and labels when you create an application from an image in a Container Service for Swarm cluster and in a Container Service for Kubernetes (ACK) cluster.

 Create an application from an image